joao-conde/jc-nes/core/README.md

 - `cartridge/mappers`:
   - intercepts cartridge reads and writes and maps the addresses
   - different games use different mappers
-  - there are 700+ mappers
+  - there are 700+ mappers so some games might not run because of the missing mapper
-  - by implementing mappers 0, 1, 2 and 3 1355 out of the 2437 NES games are covered

-## Missing Features

-- mappers 1 & 2
-- Audio Processing Unit (APU)
-- name table mirroring for `ONESCREEN_LO` and `ONESCREEN_HI`
-- bubble up errors to the library user rather than `panic!`

-## Known Bugs

-- `KungFu` does not start